Our Story

 Cabernet Sauvignon, Sauvignon Blanc, Malbec, Pinot Gris, & Syrah

-The Cliffside Vineyard is a 11.4 acre vineyard site which has 2 of our most unique white wines , Pinot Gris and Sauvignon Blanc.
-The vineyard is currently planted with Cabernet Sauvignon planted in 2000 and 2001, Sauvignon Blanc planted in 2003, Malbec planted in 2011 and 2012, Pinot Gris planted in 2003 and Syrah planted in 2003.
+Cliffside Vineyard is a 16 acre vineyard site of which 10.75 acres are Cabernet Sauvignon planted in 2000 and 2001, Sauvignon Blanc planted in 2003, Malbec planted in 2011and 2012, Pinot Gris planted in 2003, and Syrah planted in 2003.
 The Bookcliffs radiate heat and help push wind patterns down towards the Colorado River near Riverside vineyard.

 Cabernet Sauvignon